First and foremost, we believe that children need to have a love of reading and we work hard as a school to promote and foster this in our children.

 Key Stage 2

-Weekly guided reading sessions take place with a range of good quality fiction or non-fiction group sets.
-This includes the use of E Bugs which is an online reading resource that can be accessed at home to allow follow activities and parental involvement.
+Weekly guided reading or whole class reading sessions take place with a range of good quality fiction or non-fiction group sets.
+This includes the use of Bug Club which is an online reading resource that can be accessed at home to allow follow activities and parental involvement.

 Daily reading sessions are designed to develop a love of reading and pupils are encouraged to bring in their own books or choose from their class libraries.

-All teachers have had training in developing children’s reading skills and assessing their progress using reading APP and level descriptors.
+All teachers have had training in developing children’s reading skills and assessing their progress using various reading criteria.

 Promoting Reading for pleasure is a focus in school with regular book swaps, author visits, spotlights on authors in each individual class and the children enjoying regular library sessions when they enjoy their reading.